Will there be a second lockdown? Boris Johnson gives new update

 This will apply to indoor and outdoor settings including public settings such as pubs, cafes and parks, as well as private homes.

-Chief Medical Officer Professor Christ Whitty explained that the rules were being introduced due to a spike in cases, during a press briefing on September 9.
+Chief Medical Officer Professor Chris Whitty explained that the rules were being introduced due to a spike in cases, during a press briefing on September 9.

 He explained that cases had risen “far more rapidly” in the previous week especially among 17 to 21-year-olds.